Code-Institute-Submissions/First-Project-7/README.md

 ### Content

-   1. HTML & CSS Timeline code directly from;  Bootstrap 3.3.0 Snippet by evarevirus;  https://bootsnipp.com/snippets/ZV7pD.
+   1. HTML & CSS code directly from:  Bootstrap 3.3.0 Snippet by evarevirus;  https://bootsnipp.com/snippets/ZV7pD.
       Used on my Contact page.

+   2. HTML & CSS code partly from: "Our Team section using bootstrap 4" Bootstrap 4.1.1 Snippet by webcoderskull.
+      Part of both CSS and HTML are used in creating and styling my concert part in index.

-   2. The love runnig website from codeinstitute for my idea on how to create and style the concert list as well as my Gallery page.
+   3. The love runnig website from codeinstitute for my idea on how to create and style the concert list as well as my Gallery page.

-   3. HTML & CSS Timeline code directly from; Sorry I lost the link.
+   4. HTML & CSS code directly from: Sorry I lost the link.
       Used on my album section in Home page.

 ### Media